 There will be two types of scenario-based assessment sets, one long and one short.
 The long scenarios will take students approximately 25 minutes.
-The short scenarios will take students about 12-15 minutes to respond.
-The two types of scenarios have common characteristics, but they differ in the complexity of the scenario and the number of embedded assessment tasks and items to which a student is asked to respond.
-Long scenarios will provide about 10-15 measures of performance, while the short scenarios will capture approximately 5-10 measures of performance.
-Measures will include innovative measures of a student's interaction with aspects of the scenario as well as conventional selected response items and short constructed response items.
+The short scenarios will take students about 12 to 15 minutes to respond.
+The two types of scenarios have common characteristics, but they differ in complexity and in the number of embedded assessment tasks and items to which a student is asked to respond.
+Long scenarios will provide about 10 to 15 measures of performance, and the short scenarios will capture approximately 5 to 10 measures of performance.
+Measures will include innovative measures of a student's interaction with aspects of the scenario as well as conventional selected-response items and short constructed-response items.
 The different measures are discussed later in this chapter.